NYPD detectives union yanks support from NYC Council members who backed ‘How Many Stops’ bill

 - Oops!Something went wrong.Please try again later.

-The union representing NYPD detectives is rescinding its endorsements of two City Council members who voted for a bill intended to increase transparency within the police department — and won’t back any of their colleagues who also supported the legislation, the Daily News has learned.
+NEW YORK — The union representing the New York Police Department detectives is rescinding its endorsements of two City Council members who voted for a bill intended to increase transparency within the police department — and won’t back any of their colleagues who also supported the legislation, The New York Daily News has learned.

 The two members, Kamillah Hanks of Staten Island and Oswald Feliz of the Bronx, were among 35 Democrats who recently helped pass the so-called “How Many Stops Act,” which would require NYPD cops to document all encounters with civilians that are investigative in nature.
 Under current regulations, city cops only need to document so-called Level 3 encounters, where there’s reasonable suspicion of a crime in progress.
 The bill was introduced by Public Advocate Jumaane Williams.